 Where required by Accounting Standards, comparative figures have been adjusted to conform to changes in the presentation for the current financial year.
+The comparative period is from 1 July 2019 to 30 June 2020.

 (n) Reserves

 Reserves represent funds held for the specific purpose (restricted) for which they were raised or in the case of general donations, for the commitments made to third parties engaged in aid or development activities where program agreements or memorandums of understanding are in place.